 Prices are shown for yearly contracts, which also include a free domain name for 1 year and free email for 3 months.
 Further discounts available for 2-year contracts.

-Very attractive pricing: You really can’t beat Zyro’s affordable plans, which are targeted at budget-conscious small businesses and individuals.
+- Very attractive pricing: You really can’t beat Zyro’s affordable plans, which are targeted at budget-conscious small businesses and individuals (making them a particularly good choice for small businesses).
 What’s more, all plans offer you uncapped storage and bandwidth.

 Why choose Zyro Over Wix?
 If bringing down monthly costs is important to you, and you don’t need all the bells and whistles, we think Zyro is a smart choice.